Technology

 • Laser eye and sensor protection devices & filters

-Last year, another Teledyne subsidiary, Teledyne Instruments, was awarded $22 million contract to supply the US Navy with autonomous underwater vehicles (AUVs) and related monitoring and communications acoustic systems.
+Last year, another Teledyne subsidiary, Teledyne Instruments, was awarded a $22 million contract to supply the US Navy with autonomous underwater vehicles (AUVs) and related monitoring and communications acoustic systems.

 Tim Hinchliffe